Beginning With the Site for Last Mile Distribution

 Accomplishing Accessibility and Efficient Truck Circulation

-Bohler’s civil engineering design maximized the small site, ensuring easy access for semi-trailer trucks, smaller box trucks, and passenger cars alike.
+Bohler’s site civil engineering design maximized the small site, ensuring easy access for semi-trailer trucks, smaller box trucks, and passenger cars alike.
 The project team collaborated with the NYC Department of Transportation (NYCDOT) to create access points from both sides of the site – a critical factor for effective operations.
 The dual access allows trucks and employees to enter and exit the site seamlessly while minimizing the impact on neighborhood traffic.

 Securing Critical Curb Cut Approvals